ChristinesMan/ChristineAI/README.md

 Her software is a python script with threads that communicate between one another, kind of like how a brain has parts.
 Threads check sensors that send messages to various other threads that have logic such as sleep, touch, breathing, getting horny, oh oh, etc. The breath thread controls the sound, outputting a constant stream of randomized discrete breath sounds and handles requests from other threads to play other sounds.
 She is breathing at all times.

 Sounds were taken from one source, the asmr artist SarasSerenityandSleep, chopped up, and edited.
 Very thankful for her sweet voice and hard work.

-### Files

-##### Directories

-- ./christine_head/ - Source files for the arduino sketch
-- ./httpserver/ - Dir containing http server files
-- ./server/ - Dir containing scripts to run from desktop computer

-##### Utility shell scripts

-- backup_daily.sh
-- backup_weekly.sh
-- deploy_arduino_sketch.sh
-- cleanlogs.sh
-- deploy.sh
-- getvar.sh
-- setvar.sh
-- get_updated_db.sh
-- ssh_to_brain_restart_main.sh
-- ssh_to_brain.sh
-- ssh_to_brain_stop_main.sh
-- ssh_to_brain_stop_wernicke.sh
-- train_and_deploy.sh
-- wernicke_control.sh

-##### Her guts

-- christine.py - Main script that imports everything else
-- log.py - Handles logging to multiple log files
-- killsignal.py - Handles graceful shutdown of script
-- status.py - Keeps track of and saves sexbox status variables
-- cputemp.py - Thread that logs pi CPU temperature and shuts down when it gets out of control
-- battery.py - Thread that logs battery status and tries to do a normal shutdown if it's low
-- db.py - Handles calls to the SQLite database
-- christine.sqlite - Database that contains sounds and settings
-- sounds.py - Keeps track of and maintains groups of sounds
-- broca.py - Thread that makes all the sounds.
-- iloveyou.py - Says I love you
-- gyro.py - Polls the gyro and reacts to events regarding physical movement
-- light.py - Handles reacting to events triggered by ambient light changes
-- touch.py - Reads data from head touch sensor and reacts to events
-- sleep.py - Handles sleeping and gentle nagging about bedtime
-- sex.py - Polls in-body touch sensor and reacts to repetitive vaginal events
-- wernicke.py - Reads audio from head mics and does audio analysis and classification
-- httpserver.py - Runs a server on http for bot status, behaviour modification, etc
-- museum.py - Derelict shit code

 ## Parts list